Suraj-Bhor/100-Days-of-ML-Code/README.md

 100 Days of ML Code is a commitment to better my understanding of Machine Learning by dedicating at least 1 hour of my time everyday to studying and/or coding machine learning for 100 days.

 ## Day 1: 9<sup>th</sup> April 2020 : Deep Neural Networks
-* Watched all videos of week 4 of [Neural Networks and Deep Learning course](https://www.coursera.org/learn/neural-networks-deep-learning/home/welcome) by Andrew Ng.
+* Watched all videos of week 4 of [Neural Networks and Deep Learning course](https://www.coursera.org/learn/neural-networks-deep-learning/home/welcome) by Prof. Andrew Ng.
 * Learnt about the forward and backward propagation along with its vectorized implementations for deep neural nets.
 * Learnt about the hyperparameter tuning for complex neural nets.